00carterdedsec/Coding-Club-Website/README.md

 ## Join Us Today!
 Ready to start your coding journey?
 Join our next meeting or event!

+## Team Members
+- Moratehi Samuel Mahlangu EDUV4824148
+- Kutlwano Kotsoe CON-1450192-M5G8
+- Churchill Richard Mgamba EDUV6997374

-For more information, visit our website or contact us.
+If you would like more information, you can visit our website or contact us.

 &copy; 2025 Coding Club.
 All rights reserved.